Mohammed-Abdi/ddustack/docs/v1.0/api/courses.md

 **App Version:** v1.0
 **Author:** Mohammed Abdi
-**Date:** 2025-10-01
+**Date:** 2025-10-11
-**Status:** Update
+**Status:** Updated

 ---

 ## 1. Overview

 The Courses API manages all academic courses.
-It supports CRUD operations for admins and read-only access for students.
-Typical use cases include:
+It supports CRUD operations for admins and moderators, while students have read-only access.

+Use cases include:

 - Admins creating, updating, and deleting courses.
-- Students fetching courses for browsing or personalized feed.
-- Filtering courses by department, year, or semester.
+- Students browsing, filtering, or searching courses by department, year, or semester.
+- Providing course data for personalized feeds and learning paths.

 Base URL: `<baseurl>/v1/courses/`